Model, Sensor, Large Format Camera

-The Large Format Camera (LFC) flew on Space Shuttle missions in 1981 and 1984, photographing large swaths of the Earth's surface.
+The Large Format Camera (LFC) flew on a Space Shuttle mission in 1984, photographing large swaths of the Earth's surface.

 Originally developed for use in high-altitude aircraft, the camera took its name from its large format film (23 x 46 cm).
 This film size, in combination with the camera's special optics, allowed the LFC to capture in a single frame more than 60,000 square kilometers (23,400 square miles) with enough resolution to distinguish buildings and roads.
 The images helped in creating precise, detailed maps and aided in geological analysis, environmental monitoring, and urban planning.